 Because of the flexibility of an LLC, you need to create an operating agreement that will protect your LLC status.
 An Operating Agreement isn’t a mandatory requirement but it’s HIGHLY recommended.

 This document outlines your ownership status, financial and operational relationships and corporate rules so everything’s clear with your co-owners, managers and partners.
 Even if you’re solo you should have one drafted.
 It can be updated later.
-To get started, consider checking out this savvy Operating Agreement Tool which you can customize yourself.
+To get started, consider checking out a savvy Operating Agreement template which you can customize yourself.

 If your North Dakota LLC has employees or you intend to sell products with sales taxes, you must register at the ND Office of the State Tax Commissioner otherwise known as the Tax Dept. Your other option is to register manually through paper (Form SFN 59507) or Register Online.